nicercode/2016-02-01-ResBaz/lessons/70-version-control/basics.md

 ## What goes in my repository?

 You should establish a new repo for each project you are working on.
-As we [discussed previously](http://nicercode.github.io/blog/2013-04-05-projects/)) the project folder should contain everything related to a particular project, including inputs (data, images, notes), analysis scripts and outputs (figures, tables.)
+Your project folder should contain everything related to a particular project, including inputs (data, images, notes), analysis scripts and outputs (figures, tables.)
 The content of your project will evolve over time and this will be tracked within the git repo.

 But not all of your project folder contents will be stored within the git system.
 As a general guide, we suggest you make a folder called outputs.
 This is where you should save figures and other outputs from your analysis scripts.
 These outputs do not need to be tracked, as they can be reproduced at any time by rerunning the script.
 Later we'll show you how to `ignore` certain files in git.